agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

     2. [ ] Nishad runs data generation pipeline reruns the following:
         1. [ ] Nishad downloads raw YCB-Video dataset and convert to canonical dataset format
         2. [ ] Nishad generates YCB-Synthetic dataset
+    3. [ ] Prior from simple dynamic model, visualized over a simulated scene
-    3. [ ] Nishad running `run_methods.jl` produces inference/baseline output JSON and visualization
+    4. [ ] Nishad running `run_methods.jl` produces inference/baseline output JSON and visualization
-    4. [ ] Nishad running `run_evaluation.jl` produces raw evaluation JSONs
+    5. [ ] Nishad running `run_evaluation.jl` produces raw evaluation JSONs
-    5. [ ] Nishad running `run_plotting.jl` produces plots, tables, and other concrete metrics
+    6. [ ] Nishad running `run_plotting.jl` produces plots, tables, and other concrete metrics
+3. [.]
+Documentation
+    1. [X] *README.md* containing a summary of the file format (mostly summarizing [this](https://docs.google.com/document/d/1Hb6dmcatRCZpUXJI3ImoNVos_J4IffrMxbiwPsCtft0/edit#heading=h.7rmiigac9sxb))
+    2. [ ] At least basic doc-strings for most core functions
+    3. [ ] *README.md* containing core functionality for
-3. [ ] (optional? also still a little vague) Streamlined one-button infrastructure for making new YCB-InHouse videos.
+5. [ ] (optional? also still a little vague) Streamlined one-button infrastructure for making new YCB-InHouse videos.
 Otherwise, we at least should do the dataset conversion when generating data, instead of maintaining the raw `.bag` files as part of the data, and the data